TeamHypersomnia/Hypersomnia/README.md

 Set in a hypothetical afterlife reality, it shall provide joy through altruistic behaviours, fierce fights, exploration, fulfillment of elaborate social roles or sowing panic as a traitor to benevolent ones.

-Decide upon your allegiance to one of the three warring factions whose apple of discord is a disparity between prevailing notions of moral excellence.
+Declare allegiance to one of the three factions whose apple of discord is a disparity between prevailing notions of moral excellence.
 **Metropolis.
 Atlantis.
 Resistance.**

 See the game's [wiki](http://wiki.hypersomnia.pl) to get familiar with the universe.